hyunbinui/VMT/README.md

 ## About DEAR
 DEAR(Dual-lEvel bAck-tRanslation) is a model that investigated video-guided machine translation(VMT) task via dual-level back-translation.
 To be specific, it introduced sentence-level back-translation along with concept-level back-translation and implemented multi-pattern joint learning to improve translation performance.

-If you want to know more about DEAR, check out [the official website](https://kbs-2021.wixsite.com/dear) and [this post](https://twigfarm.notion.site/Video-guided-machine-translation-via-dual-level-back-translation-83f9d235c5d7405e92d98342e8a0fb6b).
+If you want to know more about DEAR, check out [the official website](https://kbs-2021.wixsite.com/dear) and [this post](https://velog.io/@hyunbinui/Video-guided-machine-translation-via-dual-level-back-translation).
 <br>

 ## Create Dataset
 DEAR takes three elements as an input ; parallel sentence pairs, video action features, and video action labels.
-Follow [this repo](https://github.com/twigfarm/letr-tool-KESVI) to construct appropriate dataset.
+You've already created them, right ?
 <br>

 ## Train DEAR